uccser/cs-field-guide/docs/source/getting_started/project_structure.rst

   - This file details the licences the repository uses.

+- ``LICENCE-CONTENT.md``

+  - This file details the Creative Commons Attribution-ShareAlike 4.0 International license.

+- ``LICENCE-THIRD-PARTY.md``

+  - This file contains licences for third-party libraries or other resources that may be distributed under licences different than the CS Field Guide licence.

 - Plus other files used for installation and repository configuration.

 csfieldguide Directory